sfc-aqua/quisp/doc/running-demos.md

   source-memory) link~~ _(will be added after MSM links work)_
 - ~~three different link architectures demo:  (MM, MIM, MSM)~~ _(will be added after MSM links work)_
-- straight line: three or four hops of one type of link (n.b.: not very useful until we have entanglement swapping!) (might have to make this one?)
+- straight line: three or four hops of one type of link (might have to make this one?)
 - many nodes in a complex configuration (adapted from the topology of a real ISP; only center portion of the network shown)
 ![Tutorial_ISP_1239-center](img/Tutorial_ISP_1239-center.png)